Hvaheterdu/shortest-path-visualisation/README.md

-# A<sup>*</sup> Search Algorithm
+# Shortest path visualisation

-A visualisation of A<sup>*</sup> search algorithm written in C++ with QT6 as GUI.
+A visualisation of different shortest path algorithms written in C++ with QT6 as GUI.

+The supported algorithms are

+1. A<sup>*</sup> search algorithm
+2. B<sup>*</sup>
+3. Bellman-Ford algorithm
+4. Breadth-first search
+5. Depth-first search
+6. Dijkstra's algorithm
+7. Floyd–Warshall algorithm
+8. Johnson's Algorithm
+9. Lifelong Planning A<sup>*></sup>

+## How to run

+Something darkside

 ## Example

-A board is created in the GUI, where you can create a start target, destination target and boundaries/walls as blockades.
-The algorithm will visualise how it searches the area and finds the shortest path from the start target to the destination target while avoiding blockades.

-## How to run
+Something absolute